awaitlink/readlogs/README.md

 - **Signal Android/Desktop**

     The file is `gzip`-ped plain text.
 The worker alters the response received from `debuglogs.org` to indicate this.
-The web app itself doesn't handle the decompression of the response from the worker (presumably, the browser performs it), the web app receives the debug log in plain text.
+The web app itself doesn't handle the decompression of the response from the worker (presumably, the browser or its [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) performs it); the web app receives the debug log in plain text.

 - **Signal iOS**